olaishola05/olaishola05/README.md

 - 🌱 A graduate of Microverse Full Stack Web Development with over 2yrs remote work experience

-- 🔭 I’m currently working on **JobHunter a resume builder and contributing to Juubix a decentralized talent matching platform**
+- 🔭 I’m currently working on **JobHunter a resume builder and Co-building Techverse Academy**

-- 🌱 I’m currently learning **Docker, Kubernettes and anything DevOps & Web3**
+- 🌱 I’m currently learning **Docker, Kubernetes and anything DevOps & Data Engineering**

 - 👯 I’m looking to collaborate on **Open sources projects**